smartyads/ads-ios-sdk/README.md

 > This is a free Software Development Kit for the iOS application developers and publishers that works with [SmartyAds SSP](http://ssp.smartyads.com/login)

-> For getting Look & Feel experience for SmartyAdsSDK download our Sample App from App Store, search `SmartyAds Sample App` in the store
+> For getting Look & Feel experience for SmartyAdsSDK download our Sample App from App Store, search `SmartyAdsApp` in the store